Update June 28, 2019: Updated matchup guides to include Amano-Stun, Triamids, and Magnet Warriors

 Note: Due to the multiple activations that take place during the Standby Phase, it will be referenced as ‘SP’ in the guide for convenience from this point on.

-The first of two consistency-boosting skills.
+The second consistency-boosting skills.
 Contrary to the wording of the skill, it guarantees at least one Level 5 or higher monster in your opening hand when conditions are met.
 This allows you to run a lower monster count, leaving more room for starters and techs of your choice.
 It also secures an opening play with Aloof Lupine or Asymmetaphys if you start with either.

 Intended for increased survivability during the essential period of setting up.
 It does the job well enough, but sacrifices consistency.
 The skill goes to waste if you take damage and survive the turn while still lacking components to make plays, or if your opponent has the ability to put 4001 points of damage on-board during one turn.
 To clarify, a board of Koa’ki Meiru Maximus and Koa’ki Meiru Ice attacking you directly will not break past Grit and leaves you with 1 LP.
 Any third monster to attack on that turn would win them the game.